lloc/Multisite-Language-Switcher/readme.txt

 == Screenshots ==

-1. Plugin configuration
+1. Plugin configuration with labels
+2. Plugin configuration with flag
-2. Posts list
+3. Posts list with label
+4. Post list with flag
+5. Edit post with label and select2
-3. Edit post
+6. Edit post with flag and dropdown
-4. Widget
+7. Non-styled output of the widget, block and shortcode

 == Changelog ==